Jack Osborne: Storylines

 Jack provides a home for the Dean family after their eviction from their home.
 After first being sceptical, he soon warms to the family.
-Jack then begins a relationship with Frankie Dean (Helen Pearson) after the collapse of her marriage to her husband Johnno (Colin Wells), and the couple later marry, after five years being a widower following the death of his wife, Jill.
+Jack then begins a relationship with Frankie after the collapse of her marriage to her husband Johnno (Colin Wells), and the couple later marry, after five years being a widower following the death of his wife, Jill.
 Frankie's three children Jake, Debbie and Craig accepted him as a new father, however Steph will never accepted him as her new father and refused to be close with him, causing Frankie and Steph's siblings angry at her, but, they understand that she remain close to her father Johnno.
 The nadir was when the Dog was destroyed in an explosion Jack and Frankie were out for a meal when the Dog exploded and Jack and Frankie nearly lost Darren, Steph, Craig, and Jake as they were trapped inside the pub when it exploded and caught fire.
 While they used insurance money to rebuild the pub, they stayed at a grimy bed and breakfast where the owner constantly treated them poorly.
 They were kicked out, and briefly lived with the McQueen family until finally Frankie could take no more and forced Jack to use the insurance money he had been pocketing to pay for a nice hotel until they could go back to their apartment.
 Jack and Frankie decide to start fostering disadvantaged adolescents.
-They first foster Barry "Newt" Newton (Nico Mirallegro).
+They first foster Newt.
 Darren (now played by Ashley Taylor Dawson) sells Frankie's jewellery to a pawn shop, and blames it on Newt.
 After Jack threatens to send him back into care, Darren is finally caught out.
 Darren develops a gambling addiction.
-During a game of poker with Mike Barnes (Tony Hirst), Tony Hutchinson (Nick Pickard) and Warren Fox (Jamie Lomas), he bets his half of The Dog, which Warren wins.
+During a game of poker with Mike Barnes (Tony Hirst), Tony and Warren Fox (Jamie Lomas), he bets his half of The Dog, which Warren wins.
 After finding this out, Jack suffers a heart attack and Darren is told to leave the house.
 Warren then signs his half of The Dog over to Jack again for a low price.
 Despite this low price, Jack goes through money worries, and begins to water down drinks.
 An inspector finds this out and declares he is to take him to court.
 Seeing no other way, Jack decides to commit suicide so his family can claim his life insurance money.
 However, Darren stops him.
-They then discover the body of Eamon Fisher (Derek Halligan).
+They then discover the body of Eamon.
 Darren tells Jack that they could fake his death, claiming Jack is the deceased body.
 Jack goes along with this and his family are horrified at his apparent death.
 Frankie discovers Jack is alive and the pair agree to flee to Spain.
-Niall Rafferty, the secret son of Myra McQueen, finds out Jack is still alive and hiding in the attic of The Dog.
+Niall Rafferty (Barry Sloane), the secret son of Myra McQueen (Nicole Barber-Lane), finds out Jack is still alive and hiding in the attic of The Dog.
 Niall's father Martin was arrested and sent to prison by Jack.
 He later died.
 Niall attacks Jack, holding him responsible for it.
 He then confesses he is Myra's son and that he is going to kill his family.
 Jack then alerts Darren as the pair rush to find them.
 Tony and Dominic Reilly (John Pickard), who are also trying to find the McQueens, who are shocked, and angry, to see Jack.
 The four head to an abandoned church.
 Jack bursts in and tells Niall it is over, however Niall detonates explosives, which eventually kills Tina Reilly (Leah Hackett).
 Jack is then arrested and Darren admits he knew of the fake death.
 They are both imprisoned.
 During his time in prison, the Osbornes are forced to sell The Dog to the Ashworth family.